malinlarsson/courses/annotation/2017/practical_session/ExcerciseMakerCompareAnnot.md

 # Comparing and evaluating annotations

-In this exercise you will take the three annotations you have created for Drosophila - one wiht augustus, one without ab-initio predictions and the other with.
+In this exercise you will take the three annotations you have created for Drosophila - one with augustus, one without ab-initio predictions and the other with ab-initio.
 First, we will count the features annotated in each of them and compare that number against the existing reference annotation.
 Next, we will perform a proper feature-level comparison to obtain a proper estimate of congruency.

 ## Evaluating annotation quality

 Evaluating an annotation can be done in three ways - running busco but with the proteins obtained from the annotation, in comparison with another annotation or in reference to the evidence alignments.
 The former isn't so much a quality check as a measure of congruency - i.e. the resulting numbers don't tell you which of the two gene builds is more correct.
 On the other hand, a comparison with evidence alignments is what Maker uses internally to select gene models.
-After syntheszing and annotating loci, the resulting model will be ranked against the filtered evidence alignments.
+After synthesizing and annotating loci, the resulting model will be ranked against the filtered evidence alignments.
 The more congruent these two points of information are, the lower the 'annotation edit distance' (AED) will be.
 The AED score can be used to e.g. check an annotation for problematic models that may then be subjected to manual curation.

 ### BUSCO2

 BUSCO is run before annotating to check if the assembly is good and therefore if the annotation will be good.
 It is also run after the structural annotation to then compare if we indeed find a number of genes corresponding of the first run of busco.

-you will need to link the protein file created by maker on the run with the abinitio
+You will need to link the protein file created by maker on the run with the ab-initio

-*module load BUSCO/2.0.1
+*module load BUSCO

 *ln -s ~/PATH/maker_dmel_with_annotation/maker_with_abinition/annotations.proteins.fa*